ÇÁ¶û½º ¹Î¹ý

 (Act no 73-42 of 9 Jan.
 1973)

-In the absence of conventional stipulations, the effects upon French nationality of annexations and cessions of
+In the absence of conventional stipulations, the effects upon French nationality of annexations and cessions of territories are governed by the following provisions.

 Art.
 17-8